isomerpages/sportsg-searado/_personnel/0c-athlete-whereaboutsinformation.md

 **National RTP**

 A national RTP, established by a NADO, will generally include:
-1. Athletes over which a NADO has jurisdiction that have been included in an international RTP
+1. Athletes over which a NADO has jurisdiction that have been included in an international RTP.
-2. Athletes who are part of national teams in Olympic or Paralympic or other sports of high national priority (or who might be selected for such teams)
+2. Athletes who are part of national teams in Olympic or Paralympic or other sports of high national priority (or who might be selected for such teams).
 3. Athletes who train independently but perform at Olympic / Paralympic or World Championship level and may be selected for such event.

 All athletes in a RTP must submit whereabouts filing to their NADO or IF until the athlete is informed otherwise.